 Benefits of Shaft Drives

-Compared to belt drives which need to be replace every six months or so, a shaft drive can go thousands of miles without needing to be replaced, and save some catastrophic event, should even be able to last through the life of the vehicle.
+Compared to belt drives that need to be replaced every six months or so, a shaft drive can go thousands of miles without needing to be replaced, and save some catastrophic event, should even be able to last through the life of the vehicle.

 A shaft driven system will also give a more direct connection between the driver’s foot and the rotation of the wheels.

 Whereas a belt driven CVT system might lag for a second to engage the clutches, a shaft drive will transmit that energy directly to the drive shaft and wheels.